italiancode/VybeWhale-Bot/Understanding-Token-Trades-with-Vybe-API.md

 ---

-## How the Code Works: A Layperson’s Explanation
+## How the Code Works: A Simple Explanation

 The code we’re discussing is a JavaScript program that talks to the Vybe API to get trade data for a specific token pair (e.g., BONK/SOL).
 Think of the code as a librarian who goes to a library (the Vybe API) to find books (trade data) based on certain instructions (parameters).